 Good morning.
-As we reach the midway point of fiscal 2016, we are encouraged by the progress we've made in establishing a foundation for future growth.
-We have stabilized our business for key contract changes, we've added new client programs, are developing new value-added services, and have continued to make progress in our Liquidity One transformation initiative.
+As we reached the midpoint of fiscal 2016, we're encouraged by the progress we've made in establishing a foundation for future growth.
+We have stabilized our business for key contract changes.
+We've added new client program, are developing new value -added service and have continued to make progress in our Liquidity One transformation initiative.

-Looking ahead, our third quarter outlook reflects the seasonal increase in our state and municipal government self-service activity, less project activity than our second quarter in valuation services, less project activity in the industrial manufacturing sector that included significant plant closing sales in the quarter and a less favorable product and service fee mix in our DoD programs.
+Looking ahead, our third quarter outlook reflects the seasonal increase in our state and municipal government self-service activity; less project activity than our second in valuation services; less project activity in the industrial manufacturing sector that included significant plant closing sales in the quarter; having less favorable product and service fee mix in our DoD programs.
 In addition, in the third quarter, we anticipate spending on our Liquidity One initiative to increase sequentially over the second quarter.

-Entering the second half of our fiscal year, we expect uneven financial performance due to the project-based aspects of our business and the changing mix of activity from our diversified marketplaces and service offerings.
-Our energy vertical and DoD activity continue to be difficult to predict given volatility in commodity prices.
-We anticipate cost of approximately \$2 million in the third quarter of 2016 as we implement the final round of development for our first marketplace launch, complete the design and testing ramp up of our ERP and start implementing the ERP and its interfaces to our client-facing Liquidity One system.
+Entering the second half of our fiscal year, we expect uneven financial performance due to the project-based aspects of our business and the changing mix of activities from our diversified market places and service offerings.

+Our energy vertical and DoD activity continues to be difficult to predict given volatility and commodity prices.
+We anticipate cost of approximately \$2 million in the third quarter of 2016 as we implement the final round of development for our first marketplace launch, complete the design and testing ramp - up of our ERP and start implementing the ERP and its interfaces to our client base in LiquidityOne systems.

 Management guidance for the next fiscal quarter is as follows.
 We expect GMV in the third quarter to range from \$150 million to \$175 million.
 We expect adjusted EBITDA to range from a negative \$3.5 million to a negative \$1 million and adjusted earnings per diluted shares to range from minus \$0.13 to minus \$0.07.

-This guidance assumes that we have diluted weighted average shares outstanding for the quarter of 30.6 million.
+This guidance assumes that we have diluted weighted average shares outstanding for the quarter of \$30.6 million.
 We will now take your questions.